offchan42/machine-learning-curriculum/README.md

 * https://github.com/aimhubio/aim A super-easy way to record, search and compare 1000s of ML training runs
 * https://github.com/Netflix/metaflow Metaflow is a human-friendly Python library that helps scientists and engineers build and manage real-life data science projects.
 Metaflow was originally developed at Netflix.
 * [MLflow](https://mlflow.org/) MLflow (currently in beta) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
 It currently offers three components: MLflow Tracking, MLflow Projects, MLflow Models.
+* [FloydHub](https://www.floydhub.com/) a Heroku for Deep Learning (You focus on the model, they'll deploy)
+* [comet.ml](https://www.comet.ml/) Comet enables data scientists and teams to track, compare, explain and optimize experiments and models across the model's entire lifecycle.
+From training to production
+* https://neptune.ai/ Manage all your model building metadata in a single place

 ### Data Storage